 The basic idea being that said businesses have no liability to worry about, provided the above conditions are met, which is likely in the vast majority of cases.

-CPR Seattle is making an effort, beginning at the local level, to making the location and availability of AEDs a feature of our updated website.
-We will be contacting businesses that have an AED on site (and who, by nature of the regulations, have therefore completed CPR and AED training for their employees) to add their locations to our AED Locator.
-Then, anyone with access to the web can quickly access the information in case of emergency, or just for preparation in case of one.
+The PulsePoint Foundation is making an effort, beginning at the local level, to making the location and availability of AEDs something anyone can access.
+Anyone with an internet connection (via smartphone app or online) can quickly look up the information in case of emergency, or just for preparation in case of one.
 This does not in any way replace or preclude notifying local emergency services in an actual emergency and/or CPR event, but is meant to provide information in addition to that provided by an EMS dispatcher.
 Knowing where an AED is located before it is needed could make all the difference to a victim of cardiac arrest.

 The AED Locator will be constantly updated as new information becomes available.
 We recommend bookmarking the page on your computer or mobile device for quick consultation.
-If you or your business has an AED on site, we encourage you to share that information with CPR Seattle, for the benefit of the community at large.
+If you or your business has an AED on site, we encourage you to share that information with PulsePoint (see below), for the benefit of the community at large.
 For more information, please contact us via the website.